zooniverse/panoptes/docs/README.md

 3. Run `docker-compose up` to serve the docs on localhost

+Alternatively run `docker-compose run --rm --service-ports docs bash` to start a bash shell in a docs container

 ## Deploying

 These docs autodeploy to the `gh-pages` branch on the repo on all pushes to master branch (i.e. all merged pull requests).